 You will want to make sure there are no exposed spots around your home where outside air can hit your heat lines directly.
 Look for cracks or separations in the walls!

 General rule: hot lines will ALWAYS freeze first!

-If you have a heat pump, make sure your indoor filter is new to ensure your system is working as efficiently as possible.
+If you have a heat pump, make sure you are removing snow from around the system and that the outdoor unit never becomes covered with snow.
 The less strain on your system, the better!

 Deluxe Plumbing and Heating always has true 24 hours a day, 7 days a week emergency assistance